across the world

 4. Not Having the Right Type of Insurance Cover

 When you run a real estate business, you obviously have properties that you rent out to tenants.
 As the owner of those properties, it is your obligation to get them insured for damage to the property.
-If you don’t know what type of insurance you need, you’ll end up pumping money into getting your properties repaired yourself, as the insurance policy doesn’t cover what you need.
+If you don’t know what type of insurance you need, you’ll end up pumping money into getting your properties repaired.
+This insurance policy doesn’t cover what you need.

-So, you need to know what type of insurance policy you need for your property to manage your cash flow accordingly.
+So, you need to know what type of insurance policy you need for your property to manage your cash flow.
 This will not kill your cash flow as the property damage is covered by the insurance, and you don’t have to pay thousands of dollars for damage repairs.

 5. Late Payments from Customers